 - Will, on request, assist students with individual goal setting and/or student initiated special projects designed to extend the student's interests.

 - Collaborative consultation with classroom teachers to facilitate in-class extension activities.

 - Curriculum compacting and enrichment lessons to meet all the learners needs, offered by the class teacher in the regular classroom.

 Based on a recommendation from the IB Diploma Coordinator, Learning Support will provide IB Diploma Programme students with a medium for requesting assistance in any area where the student needs extra support.

 Learning Support Programme

 The Learning Support programme offers the following services for students who demonstrate mild-moderate learning differences:

-• Development of Individual Action Plans (IAP) for students who continue to experience difficulties after interventions have been implemented and who require additional modifications to their educational programme.
+- Development of Individual Action Plans (IAP) for students who continue to experience difficulties after interventions have been implemented and to those who require additional modifications to their educational programme.

 All matters relating to learning support of students in the school should be dealt with in the strictest confidence.

 (Board of Governors Policy No's 6.020, 6.052 refer)